DiemBang/meet-the-team-vendre/README.md

 # Meet the Team - Vue.js Project

 ## Overview
 This project is a "Meet the Team" page created using Vue.js.
-The page dynamically pulls team member data from an external API and displays it in a simple appealing layout.
+The page dynamically pulls team member data from an external API and displays it in a simple layout.
 The tech stack used for this project includes Vue.js for the front-end framework, CSS for styling, HTML for the structure, and JavaScript for scripting.

 ## Features
 - **Dynamic Data Fetching:** Team member information is fetched from an external API.